FlowFuse/website/src/blog/2023/01/flowforge-1-3-0-released.md

 We're confident you can have self managed FlowForge running locally in under 30 minutes.
 You can install our [local build](https://flowforge.com/docs/install/local/), use [Docker](https://flowforge.com/docs/install/docker/), or [Kubernetes](https://flowforge.com/docs/install/kubernetes/).

-If you'd rather use our hosted offering: [Sign up for FlowForge Cloud](https://app.flowforge.com/account/create) to get your first project free for a month.
+If you'd rather use our hosted offering: [Get started for free](https://app.flowforge.com/account/create) on FlowForge Cloud.

 ### Upgrading FlowForge